mshumer/OpenReasoningEngine/README.md

 ### 📊 Performance Notes

-- AIME tasks show improved performance with memory-based planning
-- HumanEval tasks perform better without memory planning
-- Performance may vary based on the specific chains in your memory store (the above cases were tested using the starter chains in `successful_chains.json`, so performance may be dramatically different with different chains)
+- Performance may vary based on the specific chains in your memory store (performance may be dramatically different with different chains)

 ---